-Although no single model gave a reduced AIC in all age groups, model 18 (and in the case of midazolam only, models 17 and 9 also) gave slightly better overall fits.
-Both model 17 and 18 had five estimated parameters, whereas model 9 had 4 estimated parameters, compared with the 3 estimated parameters of the standard model.
-The price of this improved fit was an increase in standard errors and indeed Table 3 shows that for model 18 it was not possible to construct 95% confidence intervals (CIs) since the uncertainty on θ_4 meant it could take negative values.
+Although no single model gave a reduced AIC in all age groups, Model 18 (and in the case of midazolam only, Models 17 and 9 also) gave slightly better overall fits.
+Both Models 17 and 18 had five estimated parameters, whereas Model 9 had four estimated parameters, compared with the three estimated parameters of the standard model.
+The price of this improved fit was an increase in standard errors and indeed Table 3 shows that for Model 18 it was not possible to construct 95% confidence intervals (CIs) since the uncertainty on θ_4 meant it could take negative values.
 We did see a trend towards models having superior fit in infants but worse fit in neonates.
-The main reasons for this are either models did not account for maturation, or that PNA rather than PMA was used and hence gestation was not accounted for, worsening the neonatal fit.
+The main reasons for this are that either models did not account for maturation, or that postnatal age (PNA) rather than PMA was used and hence gestation was not accounted for, worsening the neonatal fit.
 Since no model had a globally improved AIC in addition to improved AIC in each age group, we found no evidence to reject the standard model.